pactflow/katacoda-workshops/pactflow-bi-directional-contracts-intro/step10.md

 Change directories into `cd /root/example-bi-directional-provider-dredd`{{execute interrupt}}

-1. Try changing the provider code in a backwards incompatible way, what happens?

-    First comment out the 'price' key in the product.js file and from the OAS, then run
+1. Try adding a new expectation on the provider by updating the contract.
+First comment out the 'price' key  `example-bi-directional-provider-dredd/src/product/product.js`{{open}} and in the oas `example-bi-directional-provider-dredd/oas/products.yml` {{open}} at lines 106/117/118

     1. `npm t`{{execute}}
     2. `npm run publish`{{execute}}